 For managers, it can surface patterns in delivery or coaching opportunities without needing to sit through every call manually.

-These are all real actions that tl;dv internal team use the tool for.
+These are all real actions that tl;dv’s internal team uses the tool for.

 Meetings happen across Zoom, Google Meet, and Microsoft Teams, often tied to different calendars and tools. tl;dv captures those conversations consistently and feeds the output into the systems teams already rely on, whether that is a CRM, Notion, or internal reporting workflows.
 The meeting stops being an isolated event and becomes shared, searchable data.

-Taken together, these features are less about AI for its own sake and more about reducing cognitive load across an organization. tl;dv handles capture, structure, and retrieval so people do not have to rely on memory, perfect note-taking, or ideal behavior.
+Taken together, these features are less about AI for its own sake and more about reducing cognitive load across an organization. tl;dv handles capture and retrieval so you do not have to rely on memory or perfect note-taking.

 Key tl;dv Features at a Glance